Part 1: Introduction to the Mould Awareness Council and Mould Illness

 Mould in nature:

-• It exists in a balanced ecosystem, where it competes with other microorganisms and is naturally regulated by environmental factors such as sunlight, wind, and microbial competition.
+• It exists in a balanced ecosystem, where it competes with other microorganisms and is naturally regulated by environmental factors such as sunlight, wind, and microbial competition and predators (including some insects).

-• As a result of this, there is a tremendously diverse fungal (and bacterial) ecosystem, which prevents pathogenic strains from becoming dominant.
+• There is a tremendously diverse microbial ecosystem, of which moulds play a key role, which prevents pathogenic strains from becoming dominant.

 • Outdoor air provides dilution, preventing mould spores from accumulating at high concentrations.

-• It typically does not pose a significant health risk unless there is an occupational exposure (e.g., working with compost, potting mix, or decaying wood in a closed space).
+• Mould in natural environments typically does not pose a significant health risk unless there is an occupational exposure (e.g., working with compost, potting mix, or decaying wood in a closed space).

 Mould overgrowth in a built environment: